meteofrance/py4cast/doc/titan.md

 The Titan default configuration uses only a very small subdomain on britany and only one parameter 2m temperature, on the 3 day sample dataset (2023-01-01 to 2023-01-03).
 It should work for training out of the box.
 The `titan_full` configuration uses 2 years of data, more parameters and a bigger domain.

-1. Presave the dataset and save time during training : `python py4cast/datasets/titan/__init__.py rescale --path-config config/datasets/titan_full.json`
+1. Rescale and pre-save the dataset as NPY (saves time during training!) : `python py4cast/datasets/titan/__init__.py conv-npy-and-rescale --path-config config/datasets/titan_full.json`

 2. Prepare the dataset and precompute stats : `python py4cast/datasets/titan/__init__.py prepare --path-config config/datasets/titan_full.json`